Lompandi/protocol-wiki/docs/bedrock/login.md

 }
 ```

-2. The receiver decode the ```x5u``` field using base64 into sequence of bytes, the bytes will be the decryption key in DER format, the receiver then serialize the key and use it to decode rest part of the JWT, the fully decoded JWT will look something like this:
+2. The receiver decodes the ```x5u``` field using Base64, resulting in a sequence of bytes.
+These bytes are used to verify the signature.
+The receiver then decodes the JWT, and the decoded output will resemble the following:

 **Header:**
 ```json
 {